deatos/HyperVectorDB/README.md

 This project is open-source.
 Released under the MIT license.
 Please see the license file for more information.

-Please note that some of the code in this project(GalaxyBrainedMathsLOL.cs) is based on Acord.Math library which is released under the GNU Lesser General Public License v2.1 license.
+Please note that some of the code in this project(Math.cs) is based on Acord.Math library which is released under the GNU Lesser General Public License v2.1 license.
 TFIDF is from Kory Becker's project located at https://github.com/primaryobjects/TFIDF

 ## About this project and its author and why it came to be